Xela-Byte/vestitus/README.md

 npm test -- --coverage  # Run tests with coverage report
 ```

+### Git Pre-Push Hooks

+The project uses **Husky** to automatically run checks before pushing code.
+This ensures only code that passes all checks gets pushed to the repository.

+**Checks that run before push:**
+1. `npm run type-check` - TypeScript type checking
+2. `npm run test` - Jest test suite
+3. `npm run lint` - ESLint linting

+If any check fails, the push is blocked until issues are fixed.
+To bypass hooks (not recommended), use `git push --no-verify`.

+**For team members:** Husky hooks are automatically installed when you run `npm install` thanks to the `prepare` script in `package.json`.

 ### Path Aliases

 - Use `@/` for root imports: `@/components/...`, `@/utils/...`, `@/store`, `@/types/...`